survivejs/webpack-book/manuscript/loading/03_fonts.md

 The problem can be solved by deciding a set of browsers and platforms that should receive first class service.
 The rest can use system fonts.

 You can approach the problem in several ways through webpack.
-You can still use **url-loader** and **file-loader** as with images.
+You can still use the `type` loader field as with images.
 Font `test` patterns tend to be more complicated, though, and you have to worry about font file related lookups.

 T> [canifont](https://www.npmjs.com/package/canifont) helps you to figure out which font formats you should support.
 It accepts a **.browserslistrc** definition and then checks font support of each browser based on the definition.